 India is a blossoming orchid for e-commerce platforms in terms of opportunity, but it still occurs to be a weak leg when it comes to luxury brands.
 Darveys is one such platform that has been managing to bring popular luxury fashion brands in a less competitive market.
 Various e-commerce websites are thriving based on the fact that India ranks second among the internet user base percentage.
 In 2014 there were 54.1 million digital buyers and by the year 2020 the figures are predicted to reach 329.1 million, with such rapid growth of user base the nation holds a humongous potential towards the online trade.

 Many platforms are selling products at extremely discounted rates, this is a probable reason for the advent of faux and counterfeit products in the market.
 Darveys is one such brand that boasts the fact of being the largest intermediary for luxury fashion brands and provide huge discounts over the listed products.
 The point of concern is that the seller provides counterfeited products and it becomes difficult for the intermediaries to keep a check on the final product being sold by the sellers.
-Hence, this brings the onus on the intermediaries to ensure that their onboarding process is robust and minimize chances of selling counterfeit products knowingly or unknowingly.
+Hence, this brings the onus on the intermediaries to ensure that their onboarding process is robust and minimize the chances of selling counterfeit products knowingly or unknowingly.

 The dispute between Christian Louboutin and Nakul Bajaj throws light on the voids left among the clear distinction of intermediaries.
 The Hon’ble Court reached a verdict to establish and recognise the potential challenges that such platforms have to face eventually at some point in time.
-With the rise of the e-commerce websites in India, it is important to ensure that proper laws are in place to prevent infringement of intellectual property.
+With the rise of e-commerce websites in India, it is important to ensure that proper laws are in place to prevent infringement of intellectual property.

 For complete judgement visit: https://bit.ly/2RXC1EV